 The Indonesian currency market: A Few Facts (Past and Present)

 The capital market of the country is fairly developed.
 It was the Dutch Colonial government that supervised this market way back in the year 1912 but had been shut down during the World Wars.
 The Capital Market Supervisory Agency had been established to take care of the functionalities of the Foreign Exchange Market as it was reopened in 1977.
-The particular sector had been privatized in the year 1992 with a new ownership at the helm of things.
+The particular sector had been privatized in the year 1992 with new ownership at the helm of things.
 The privatization of the company was a direct result of the improvement of the economy.

 How should you select a Forex broker in Indonesia?

 Today, if you are on the lookout for a reliable forex broker in Indonesia, make sure you are making a selection only after conducting thorough research on the background of the broker.
 There is no dearth of forex brokers functioning in Indonesia.
-However, not all of them will offer you equal quality of services.
+However, not all of them will offer you an equal quality of services.
 So, it is imperative on your end to ensure that you are doing your research properly before opting for a service.

 Hope we have been able to help you.
 Good luck!